 - APPENDIX A Proposed Geographic Boundaries of the Rouge River Watershed including the identification of the political boundaries of eligible primary members - APPENDIX B Allocation of Costs and Voting Shares that includes: a list of eligible members that are currently members of the Assembly; their respective land area and 2000-census population within the Rouge River watershed, their proportional allocation of costs for support of the 2005 ARC budget based upon equal weight given to land area and population within the watershed, and the voting shares of each.
-Eligible members that did not participate in the 2003 MOA are listed separately since they have not yet agreed to membership and were not considered in allocating the assessments and voting shares for 2005. - APPENDIX C 2005 ARC Budget that includes a list of storm water management services and costs, and sources of funding for calendar year 2005. - APPENDIX D Model Resolution adopting the Bylaws, accepting membership, and committing to payment of 2005 assessment.
+Eligible members that did not participate in the 2003 MOA are listed separately since they have not yet agreed to membership and were not considered in allocating the assessments and voting shares for 2005.

+APPENDIX C 2005 ARC Budget that includes a list of storm water management services and costs, and sources of funding for calendar year 2005.